While by no means a new scourge, the UK’s pothole problem is fast becoming a crisis.

 There are several tips for making sure you avoid pothole problems:

-If your vehicle is damaged by a pothole, you may be able to claim some compensation.
+The one good thing about potholes is that if your vehicle is damaged by a pothole, you may be able to claim some compensation.

 If you’re reporting a motorway or A-road pothole, you can contact Highways England by email or telephone on 0300 123 5000.
 If you’re in Scotland and see a pothole, you can email, and in Northern Ireland, you can email.